jonathanjames86/monty-chat/Build a Real-Time Chat Web App with Dart, Angular 2, and Firebase 3.md

 ### Add the Credentials to Your App

 Since we're not dealing with JavaScript here, we can't use this snippet directly, but almost.
-Simply copy each property's value into the corresponding place inside your Angular service file:
+Simply copy each property's value into the corresponding empty strings inside your Angular service file:

 **lib/services/firebase_service.dart**